ipfs/ipfs-docs/docs/concepts/faq.md

 For installing and initializing IPFS from the command line, check out the [command-line quick start](../how-to/command-line-quick-start.md) guide.

+### Why doesn't the sha256sum hash of the file match the IPFS CID?

+When a file is added to IPFS, it's split into smaller pieces.
+Each of those pieces is hashed individually, which then results in an overall different hash.
+For more details, see [Merkle Directed Acyclic Graphs (DAGs)](../concepts/merkle-dag.md).

 ## Contributing to IPFS

 ### How do I start contributing to IPFS?